StackVista/stackstate-docs/setup/cli/cli-stac.md

 ### Custom tool authentication

 If you are using a custom tool instead of the CLI, you can authenticate with the same [API token](#api-token---base-api-and-admin-api) used by the CLI.
-For example, this can be done by including the following header in a curl request:
+For example, by including the following header in a curl request:

 ```
 curl -H "Authorization: ApiToken <token>" <stackstate-api-endpoint>